Banganga Tank at Walkeshwar

 View of the Rameshwar temple and the Ganapati temple

-The Rameshwar Temple was built by Raghoba Jivaji Jayakar in 1842.
+Raghoba Jivaji Jayakar constructed the Rameshwar Temple in 1842.
 He was a member of the Pathare Prabhu community.
-The temple is believed to have been built on the site of an older Koli temple and it combines a Nagara-style pyramidal shikhara and a Konkan-style sabhagriha.
-In front of Rameshwar Temple overlooking Banganga Tank ghats is the domed Ganapati Temple, also built by Raghoba Jivaji Jayakar in 1842.
+TIt is believed that an older Koli temple served as the foundation for the temple, which combines a Nagara-style pyramidal shikhara and a Konkan-style sabhagriha. n front of Rameshwar Temple overlooking Banganga Tank ghats is the domed Ganapati Temple, also built by Raghoba Jivaji Jayakar in 1842.

 View of the southern group of deepsthambhs and dharamshalas

 The southern end of Banganga Tank had many dharamshalas (rest houses) for pilgrims who stayed for long periods.
 These were not open to the general public but affiliated with certain castes, professions, or geographic regions.
-Over time, the Dharamshala has been modified and converted to residential spaces by the current occupants.
+The current occupants have modified and converted the Dharamshala into residential spaces over time.

 Southern group of deepsthambhs

-The deepsthambhs at the southern end of Banganga Tank are not only the largest in terms of their size, they are also unique in design, having influences from Goan temples.
-Those in the southeast corner have figures carved on them.
-Locals believe these deepstambhas are meant to be markers and they were built over the samadhis (burial places) of revered saints.
+The deepsthambhs at the southern end of Banganga Tank are not only the largest in terms of their size; they are also unique in design, having influences from Goan temples.
+Those in the southeast corner are carved with figures.
+Locals believe these deepstambhas, built over the samadhis (burial places) of revered saints, serve as markers.

 Garbhagriha (left) and mandapa (right) of Jabreshwar temple

-Built of black stone, the Jabreshwar Mahadev Temple is squeezed on a flat plinth along the slope of Jabreshwar Gali.
-An urban legend explains the quirky name of the temple because it was apparently built on land acquired by force (jabardasti).
-The entrance to the temple opens to Jabreshwar Gali from the side, because of buildings surrounding it on three sides.
+Squeezed on a flat plinth along the slope of Jabreshwar Gali, the black stone Jabreshwar Mahadev Temple stands.
+According to an urban legend, the temple's quirky name was apparently built on land acquired by force (jabardasti).
+The entrance to the temple opens to Jabreshwar Gali from the side because of buildings surrounding it on three sides.

 Smaller shrines around Banganga Tank